dencangan/automate-with-Python/README.md

-# Automation Framework
+# automation with Python
-The framework is designed to equip the user with pre-built functions/methods to simplify the process of automation with Python.
+Repository containing useful tools to equip the user when automating processes with Python.